 Volubilis’s Archaeological Site (1997)

-Volubilis, the important outpost of the Roman Empire, was founded in the 3rd century BCE and then becomes the capital of the Idrisid dynasty founded by Idris I. It is still possible to see some of its buildings remain in the archaeological site.
+Volubilis, the important outpost of the Roman Empire, was founded in the 3rd century BCE and then becomes the capital of the Idrisid dynasty founded by Idris I. It is still possible to see some of its buildings remain on the archaeological site.

 Medina of Tetouan (1997)

 During the 8th century, the Medina of Tetouan was the contact point between Morocco and Andalusia.
-After the reconquest, the Andalusian refugees rebuilt the town and the influence is evident in the city’s art and architecture.
+After the reconquest, the Andalusian refugees rebuilt the town and their influence is evident in the city’s art and architecture.

 Medina of Essaouira (2001)